 The vast majority of those in forced marriages were girls and women, and over a third of all those forced to marry were children.
 Forty percent were under the age of 15 when the marriage took place, according to Anti-Slavery International, the world’s oldest international human rights organization.

 The Walk Free Foundation’s index determined the incidence of modern slavery is most prevalent in repressive regimes.
-But it said the Group of 20 industrialized and developing economies with high GDPs also bear heavy responsibility because they import $354 billion of “at-risk products” — those that are created under suspicious circumstances — including $144 billion in the United States alone.
+But it said the Group of 20 industrialized and developing economies with high GDPs also bear heavy responsibility because they import US$354 billion of “at-risk products” — those that are created under suspicious circumstances — including US$144 billion in the United States alone.

 Did you know – 71% per cent of people trapped in #ModernSlavery today are women?